Laura Knight: First World War

 Knight worked with Ella Naper, who was experienced in enameling techniques, to produce a set of small enamel pieces featuring several ballet dancers, which were shown at the Fine Art Society in London in 1915.
 Wartime censorship during the First World War included restrictions on sketching and painting around the British coastline, which caused problems for Knight, particularly when painting Spring.
 Special painting and sketching permits available after 1915 allowed her to continue her paintings of cliff-top landscapes.
-These were often depicted as relaxed summer scenes but some of her works, particulary those painted after the start of World War I, of a lone woman on a clifftop staring down at a turbulent sea had a darker undertone.
+These were often depicted as relaxed summer scenes but some of her works, particularly those painted after the start of World War I, of a lone woman on a clifftop staring down at a turbulent sea had a darker undertone.
 Spring was shown at the Royal Academy in 1916 but later reworked.
 Several others were completed from studies in the Knights' first London studio after they moved to the capital in 1919.

-Also in 1916 Knight received a £300 commission to paint a canvas for the Canadian Government War Records office on the theme of Physical Training in a Camp, and produced a series of paintings of boxing matches at Witley in Surrey.
+Also in 1916, Knight received a £300 commission to paint a canvas for the Canadian Government War Records office on the theme of Physical Training in a Camp, and produced a series of paintings of boxing matches at Witley in Surrey.
 During the war, in 1916, Harold Knight had registered as a conscientious objector and was eventually required to work as a farm labourer.